• Skip to primary navigation

 Home » Recipe Index » Vegetarian Dishes

-March 2, 2020 Updated December 6, 2022 By Rebecca 30 Minute Meals, Entrees, Pantry Dinners, Prep Ahead Meals, Recipe Index, Spring Recipes, Vegetarian Dishes
+March 2, 2020 Updated April 16, 2024 By Rebecca Clyde MS, RDN, CD 30 Minute Meals, Entrees, Pantry Dinners, Prep Ahead Meals, Recipe Index, Spring Recipes, Vegetarian Dishes

 carrots, leeks, and white beans in a white bowl with a spoon in it